mficzel/NeosBestPactices/README.md

 1. Neos projects SHOULD be managed as a single git repository that contains all packages that are specific to this project.
 This gives you a shared git history for all project-specific code.

-1. The “Packages” folder SHOULD only be controlled by composer.
-All your own project-specific packages MUST be be stored in special directory like “DistributionPackages” that is referenced as a repository of type path in the main composer file.
+1. The `Packages` folder SHOULD only be controlled by composer.
+All your own project-specific packages MUST be be stored in special directory like `DistributionPackages` that is referenced as a repository of type path in the main composer file.

 ## Public Packages